Killing of Andres Guardado: Autopsy reports

-Coroner's Inquest
+Coroner's inquest

 On November 10, 2020, the L.A. county coroner's office ordered an inquest which was previously voted on by the L.A.
 County Board of Supervisors in September.
 The inquest will be conducted by Court of Appeals Justice Candace Cooper and will begin on November 30.
 It is notably the first inquest to occur in the county in over thirty years.
 Dr. Jonathan Lucas, who is the county’s chief medical examiner-coroner, stated "an inquest ensures that our residents will have an independent review of all the evidence and findings of our office and of the cause and manner of death of Mr. Guardado.”
 Supervisor Mark Ridley-Thomas stated:For far too long we have accepted the status quo — we haven’t sufficiently challenged law enforcement’s incessant demands that investigations remain shrouded in secrecy.
 This board must not sit by and allow the county’s law enforcement department to entrench itself in traditional patterns of behavior that profoundly harm not only vulnerable communities but the entire justice system.

-When the inquest was held, Deputy Miguel Vega declined to appear.
-A statement was given that he was "out of the country" temporarily.
-His partner was also summoned but refused to appear.
-Inexplicably, Homicide investigators summoned to testify did comply but when asked to take the stand met almost all questions by invoking their individual Fifth Amendment right to not incriminate themselves and refused to provide any details to the inquest.
-The judge heard testimony from those who conducted the autopsy and took time to consider how best to respond to the seeming stonewall from the Sheriff's department.
-No eyewitness to the shooting appeared.
-In the end, the inquest closed quietly leaving the determination that the death was from "homicide" and presenting few if any new details to the public other than an indication that the "turf war" between the LASD and the Coroner's office was ongoing.

 Suspension, lawsuit

 According to the LA Times, in April 2020 partners Vega and Hernandez were involved in an incident that eventually led to an investigation and suspension, but not until six months had past, and the death of Guardado happened.
 A 24 year-old skateboarder had vocally defended other younger skaters as the Deputies verbally abused them, and says he was placed quickly into the back seat of the patrol car, unhandcuffed and without a seat belt.
 A car wreck ensued when Vega drove at excessive speed chasing other kids on bicycles through an alley causing injury requiring hospitalization and stitches.
-A lawsuit claiming the Deputies were abusive, threatening and reckless was filed, and a LASD investigation quickly led to the two being taken off patrol duty but the investigation is said to be ongoing.
-Sheriff Villanueva is named in lawsuit for his negligence in supervision, and a recent court decision upheld his inclusion.
-The suit is pending.
+A lawsuit claiming the Deputies were abusive, threatening and reckless was filed, and a LASD investigation quickly led to the two being taken off patrol duty.
+Sheriff Villanueva was named in lawsuit for his negligence in supervision, and a court decision upheld his inclusion.